sarumaj/kanji-reader/README.md

 It displays either a Japanese *kanji* character or a Japanese *radical*, its *kunyomi* and *onyomi* readings, and composite radicals as well.
 Futhermore, it provides its *English meaning*.
 Just for fun, a *network throughput meter* has been built in as well.
 And of course, the widget can be used as a mere *clock widget*.
+The widget rotates the displayed character automatically.

 Lexical data from [Kradinf](http://nihongo.monash.edu/kradinf.html) and [Kanjidic](http://nihongo.monash.edu/kanjidic2/index.html), and SVG files originating with [KanjiVG project](http://kanjivg.tagaini.net/) are being stored in a SQLite database and reused.